 - Trim in the edges in 4′ by 4′ sections.

-- Continue this process working from the back of the garage to front until the floor is done.
+- Continue working from the back of the garage to the front until the floor is done.

 - Finally, let the floor dry.
-You can have light foot traffic in 10 hours, heavy foot traffic in 24 hours, vehicles in 3 days or for a full cure in 7 days
+You can have light foot traffic in 10 hours, heavy foot traffic in 24 hours, vehicles in 3 days, or a complete cure in 7 days.

-Overall having a garage floor with an epoxy coating will not drive up your home value, at least not by a large amount.
+Overall, having a garage floor with an epoxy coating will not drive up your home value, at least not significantly.

-Home values typically go up based on things like the number of bedrooms, square footage of the home, and location of the home.
+Home values typically increase based on the number of bedrooms, the home’s square footage, and location.
 These things usually drive up the cost.

 However, having an epoxy coating on your garage floor may be more likely to impress buyers and help make the sale faster.

-Think of it this way, if the garage looks this good then what does the rest of the house look like?
+Think of it this way: if the garage looks this good, what does the rest of the house look like?

-This may pique their interest and drive more curiosity to the buyers and make the sale faster in the end.
+This may pique their interest, drive more curiosity to the buyers, and make the sale faster.

 Can You Epoxy Your Garage Floor in the Winter

-The floor cannot be too cold when it comes to applying epoxy to concrete.
+The floor cannot be too cold when applying epoxy to concrete.
 Typically you don’t want to go any lower than 50 to 55 degrees.
-Any colder and the epoxy may not bond correctly to the floor.
+Any colder epoxy may not bond correctly to the floor.

 The second problem is the fumes the epoxy will give off.
-These fumes can be rather strong at times and are recommended that you have decent ventilation while doing this.
+These fumes can sometimes be intense, and you should have decent ventilation while doing this.

 In most cases, this means you should have the garage doors open.
-If you live in a colder climate area then you may want to reevaluate this and wait till the temperatures are more favorable.
+If you live in a colder climate area, you may want to reevaluate this and wait until the temperatures are more favorable.

 Are Epoxy Garage Floors Slippery

-An epoxy garage floor can be slippery especially if you only apply just the epoxy and nothing else.
-This happens because the epoxy will fill in all the cracks and crevises creating a flat and smooth surface.
+An epoxy garage floor can be slippery, mainly if you only apply the epoxy and nothing else.
+This happens because the epoxy will fill in all the cracks and crevices, creating a flat and smooth surface.

 Add a Clear Coat.
-If you decide to do this yourself you may want to add the clear coat.
-The Rust-Oleum EpoxyShield Premium Clear Coating comes with an antiskid powder that you can mix in with the clear coat that will give you more traction especially when the floor is wet.
+You may want to add the clear coat if you do this yourself.
+The Rust-Oleum EpoxyShield Premium Clear Coating comes with an antiskid powder that you can mix with the clear coat, giving you more traction, especially when the floor is wet.

 Talk to a Professional.
 Your second option is to talk to a professional and see what they might be able to use as a solution.
 Often time they may have something similar. or even better.